realopt/BlockDecomposition.jl/doc/source/quickstart.rst

 |
 * *(Optional)* ``block_group_func = s`` a function from :math:`\mathbb{N}^b`
   to :math:`\mathbb{N}^{\sigma}`,
-  assuming we want to use for block-identification, block groups with multi-indices that are made of :math:`\sigma` indices.
+  assuming we want to group blocks into block groups with multi-indices that are made of :math:`\sigma` indices.
   This function returns the block group multi-index of a block multi-index.
   If it is not filled,